 What Can I Do To Effectively Use Standing Desks At Work?
 Standing desks when used correctly can help make up a part of the solution towards better health in the modern world for many white collar office workers.
 Standing desks alone are clearly not the solution, however their appropriate use on top of living a… Read More >

-Standing Verses Sitting In The Office Space Considering staying still in any position be it sitting, standing or lying for too long isn’t considered great for your health regardless of which posture it is, then it goes with out saying that as an office worker how you structure your approach to your work day both… Read More >
+Standing Versus Sitting In The Office Space Considering staying still in any position be it sitting, standing or lying for too long isn’t considered great for your health regardless of which posture it is, then it goes with out saying that as an office worker how you structure your approach to your work day both… Read More >

 Treatment For Sway Back Posture Individuals with a sway back posture will frequently complain of experiencing discomfort worsening with prolonged periods of standing, or slow walking such as standing at a concert, or shopping and will often find themselves regularly shifting position when standing to ease any discomfort.
 From a physiotherapy standpoint treatment for sway… Read More >